Clinical Neuropsychology (MSc)

 'At the moment, I am busy with studying for the exam of my first course of this master, which has been very interesting so far!
 I have chosen the specialisation of Adult & Old-Age Neuropsychology since I would like to work with elderly patients.
 I am not sure yet if I want to be a clinical neuropsychologist or do research, but I hope I will have made up my mind when I am done with my masterthesis about music and movement in elderly!"

-This course provides theoretical foundations in the clinical neuropsychological assessment and diagnostic work-up of cognitive, emotional and/or behavioral consequences as result of (possible) neurological or psychiatric disease in adult and elderly patients.
+This course provides theoretical foundations in the clinical neuropsychological assessment and diagnostic work-up of cognitive, emotional and/or behavioral consequences as result of (possible) neurological or neuropsychiatric disease in adolescent, adult and elderly patients.
 All instructors are (clinical) neuropsychologists working in the (academic) health service.

 Neuropsychological intervention is an important aspect of the neurorehabilitation of patients.
 It concerns cognitive and emotional dysfunction due to brain injury resulting from stroke, traffic accidents, genetic dysfunctions and long term occupational exposure to neurotoxic solvents.